boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

    Visualizations are typically embedded via URLs.
 This design means users won't have dynamic control over these filter values within embedded visualizations.
 Consequently, embedding URL filters as query variables suffices without burdening the system with additional dimensions that offer no direct user benefit.

-3. **[DONE] Data structure - We need to add caching or extend the db schema to speed up certain analysis queries**:
+3. **[DONE] Data structure - We need a way to speed up certain analysis queries**:

    See section B.

-4. **[OPEN] We rather extend the db schema than cache the result of each query in a cache storage**:
+4. **[DONE] ~~We rather extend the db schema than cache the result of each query in a cache storage~~ We use advanced SQL queries**:

+   We avoid the additional complexity that would be introduced by adjusting the software architecture and/or database structure.
-   Extending the db schema is the solution that creates less duplication of data and is less complex to implement and maintain.
+   ~~Extending the db schema is the solution that creates less duplication of data and is less complex to implement and maintain.
 File-system and Redis caching would additionally increase complexity and probably cost.
-   We currently work on a concrete proposal for the data schema, but it will most likely be additional shadow tables for stock and people with inter-linking to the "history" table.
+We currently work on a concrete proposal for the data schema, but it will most likely be additional shadow tables for stock and people with inter-linking to the "history" table.~~

 5. **[DONE] Hosting - We will implement read-only replicas and host the public endpoint on a separate service**:

-   With our visualizations accessible via a public endpoint and the anticipation of embedding them on public channels, there's potential for a rapid increase in backend requests.
-This might peak especially during promotional campaigns by our users.
-To prevent any disruption to the Boxtribute app (most important decision driver):
+   ~~With our visualizations accessible via a public endpoint and the anticipation of embedding them on public channels, there's potential for a rapid increase in backend requests.
+This might peak especially during promotional campaigns by our users.~~ To prevent any disruption to the Boxtribute app (most important decision driver):

+   - we make visualizations accessible only to Boxtribute users.
+Public exposure is postponed, also for data privacy concerns.
-   - We host the public GraphQL API endpoint on a distinct Google service, separate from the Boxtribute backend.
+   - ~~We host the public GraphQL API endpoint on a distinct Google service, separate from the Boxtribute backend.~~
    - we will query analytical data only from a read-only replica

-6. **[OPEN] Security measurements to separate public from private personal data**:
+6. **[POSTPONED] ~~Security measurements to separate public from private personal data~~**:

    During the creation of this ADR, we also touched how we can ensure that no personal data - data that identifies a person - is passed through the public endpoint: